grvlbit/THERMAID/README.md

 # THERMAID
 A numerical code to solve flow and heat transport in fractured porous media by the embedded discrete fracture method

+THERMAID is a thermo-hydraulic code for fractured media that accounts for mechanical stability of the fractures, slip-induced transmissivity increase and thermally induced stresses.

 **Important note:** *Our documentation is currently under construction.
 Please don't hesistate to contact the author's directly should any questions arise.*

 What is Thermaid?